stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/sequencerr.md

 ## Measuring and suppressing sequencer errors in next generation sequencing

+!!! note
+    **To manuscript reviewers:** to ensure anonymous review, we have asked the editor to send you accounts so that you do not need to create your own account to keep your test run anonymous.
+Please contact the editor if you do not receive the account information.

 |                       |                                                                                                                                                                                                                                                    |
 | --------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Authors**           | Eric M Davis, Yu Sun, Yanling Liu, Pandurang Kolekar, Ying Shao, Karol Szlachta, Heather L Mulder, Dongren Ren, Stephen V Rice, Zhaoming Wang, Joy Nakitandwe, Alex Gout, Leslie L Robison, Stanley Pounds, Jefferey Klco, John Easton, Xiaotu Ma* |